FSTUM/settool-v2/README.md

 python3 manage.py migrate
 ```

-3. Create an admin-account by running the following command inside the project directory:
+4. (Optional step, a user can be created using the [fixture](#sample-data-fixtures) below) Create an admin-account by running the following command inside the project directory:

 ```bash
 python3 manage.py createsuperuser